Matija-Kukic/lumen/README.md

 1. Clone the repository: git clone https://github.com/your_username/hotel-occupancy-prediction.git
 2. Install the required dependencies: pip install -r requirements.txt

+## Data
+The data set used in this project should contain historical hotel occupancy data.
+Ensure that the data includes relevant features and that the features are correctly named.

 ## Usage
 To use the hotel occupancy prediction model:
-1. Prepare your dataset containing historical hotel occupancy data.
+1. Prepare your data set containing historical hotel occupancy data by renaming the columns as expected(check [Example](#example)).
 2. Run the ARIMA model with conformal predictions:

 3. Analyze the results.
 4. Adjust parameters and re-run the model if not satisfied.

-## Data
-The dataset used in this project should contain historical hotel occupancy data.
-Ensure that the data includes relevant features and that the features are correctly named.

 ## Models
 This project utilizes the following models: